WASasquatch/was-node-suite-comfyui/README.md

     - Restart ComfyUI
     - WAS Suite should uninstall legacy nodes automatically for you.
     - Tools will be located in the WAS Suite menu.
+    - (For the Load Image Batch node) you need the extension from [Incremental Wiget](https://github.com/Slarper/incremental-widget)

 *This version renames some nodes, as well as introduces new fields.
 Unfortunately ComfyUI doesn't handle these changes well, so you'll have to replace the dreaded "red nodes" manually.*